 We teach courses in the Science & Honours Science and Arts & Sciences program as well as complementary courses.
-We invite you to browse through the appropriate sections of the Course Calendar.
+We invite you to browse through the appropriate sections of the Program Planner.

-The Physics textbook used at John Abbott College is based on the OpenStax University Physics textbook (not the College Physics version used previously).
+As of Fall 2017, the Physics textbook used at John Abbott College is based on the OpenStax University Physics textbook (not the College Physics version used previously).